talentaz/subscription_manager/README.md

 ### 6. Cancelling Subscription
+At this point we won't build subscription cancellation for 2 reasons:
+1. A user would have an option to switch back to the free plan.
+2. If a user insists on cancellation we will use a [manual option](https://stripe.com/docs/billing/subscriptions/cancel) to cancel their subscription.

 **TO BE COMPLETED**:
-- Need special handling for cancellation?
-How about simply asking the user to switch to the free plan?
 - Design UI for the billing/payment history.
 - Backend logic to pull payment history.